GhumanNavneet/AML-Service-Labs/Azure-Notebook/readme6.md

 ```
 sudo iotedge list
 ```
 16. Your device is now configured and ready to receive cloud-deployed modules.

 ## Exercise 4 - Prepare the Azure Machine Learning module
 In this exercise you will use a previously trained model using the Azure Machine Learning SDK and deploy it along with a scoring script to an image.
 This model will score temperature telemetry data for anomalies.
 In a subsequent exercise, you will deploy this module to your IoT Edge device to perform scoring on the device.
 1. Return to Azure Notebooks and `06_deploy_to_iot_edge.ipynb`.
-2. In Step 1, you will create a new or retrieve an existing Azure Machine Learning Workspace as has been demonstrated in previous labs.
-Execute Step 1.
+2. In Step 1, you will create a new or retrieve an existing Azure Machine Learning Workspace as has been demonstrated in previous labs.Execute Step 1.
 3. With a Workspace in hand you are ready to build a container that wraps your model.
 This consists of three steps- creating a ContainerImage, registering the Model and creating an Image.
 Execute Step 2 and wait for it to complete.
 When it is finished you will have a Docker container image that you will be able to deploy to your IoT Edge device.

 ## Exercise 5 - Deploy the modules
 In this exercise you will deploy 2 modules to your IoT Edge device.
 One is a telemetry generator that will produce simulated temperature readings and the other will be an Azure Machine Learning module that will perform anomaly detection.
 1. Navigate to the Azure Portal in your browser and locate your IoT Hub.
 2. Select **IoT Edge** under Automatic Device Management and select your IoT Edge device.
 ![IoT Edge devices](./images/01.png)